UPDATE: Applications are closed for our 2021 U.S. Boot Camp. We'll update this page with 2022 program information soon.

-But, up until now, there have been very few affordable programs focused exclusively on the practical steps of launching a new venture that is tailor-made for journalism initiatives.
+Until now, very few affordable startup programs focused exclusively on the practical steps of launching a new journalism venture.

-To tackle that problem, the Google News Initiative has partnered with LION Publishers to launch the GNI Startups Boot Camp, an effort that will help aspiring news entrepreneurs in the U.S. and Canada prove there is a need and audience for their idea, build their news product and set their business on the path to sustainability.
+That's why the Google News Initiative partnered with LION Publishers to launch the GNI Startups Boot Camp, helping aspiring news entrepreneurs in the U.S. and Canada prove there is a need and audience for their idea, build their news product and set their business on the path to sustainability.

 No fees, no tuition, no income sharing.
 No financial barriers to your success.
 Just the hands-on support you need to become independent, and stay independent.

-If you are an already launched digital news publisher, consider applying for the GNI Startups Lab instead.
+If you are an already-launched digital news publisher, keep an eye out for future applications to the GNI Startups Lab program.

-Applications are currently being accepted for our first news startup boot camp.
-This is an eight-week fully-remote program starting in September 2020.
-We’ll be accepting up to 24 teams of aspiring entrepreneurs who have identified a community’s need for better news and want guidance and coaching on how to launch, or continue to develop, a news offering that delivers a solution rooted in journalism.
+Applications are currently being accepted for our second news startup boot camp.
+This is an eight-week fully-remote program starting in September 2021.
+We’ll be accepting up to 24 solo founders or teams of aspiring entrepreneurs who have identified a community’s need for better news and want guidance and coaching on how to launch, or continue to develop, a news offering that delivers a solution rooted in journalism.

 Application deadline.
-Applications close at midnight Pacific time.
+Applications close at 11 p.m.
+Pacific time.

 Application review period.